easegress-io/easegress/doc/pipeline_practice_guide.md

 Currently Ease Gateway supports two kinds of traffic throttling:

 * Throughput rate based throttling.
 This kind traffic throttling provides a clear and predictable workload limitation on the upstream, any exceeded requests will all be rejected by a ResultFlowControl internal error.
-Finally the error will be translated to a special response to the client, for example, HTTP Input plugin tnslatesranslates the error to HTTP status code 429 (StatusTooManyRequests, RFC 6585.4).
+Finally the error will be translated to a special response to the client, for example, HTTP Input plugin translates the error to HTTP status code 429 (StatusTooManyRequests, RFC 6585.4).
 There are two potential limitations on this traffic throttling way:
 	* When upstream is deployed in a distributed environment, it is hard to setup a accurate throughput rate limitation according to a single service instance due to requests on the upstream could be passed by different instances.
 	* When Ease Gateway is deployed in a distributed environment and more than one gateway instances are pointed to the same upstream service, under this case the requests could be handled by different gateway instances, so a clear throughput rate limitation in a single gateway instance does not really work on upstream.
 * Upstream latency based throttling.
 This kind of traffic throttling provides a sliding window based on upstream handling latency, just like TCP flow control implementation the size of sliding window will be adjusted according to the case of upstream response, lower latency generally means better performance upstream has and more requests could be sent to upstream quickly.
 This traffic throttling way solved above two potential limitations of throughput rate based throttling method.